Venekiel/Origins-Vampire/README.md

 They inherit their characteristics from their previous form, with extras.

 ### Winged :
-Vampire Lords have wings strong enough to propel them through the air while flying.
+Vampire Lords have wings strong enough to propel them forward while flying.

 ### Hunter's instinct :
 They gained the ability to detect the living around them and know whether they are hostile to them or not.